 Present Arguments Supported by Numbers

 The most significant cost factors are resignations and employee disengagement, sick leave, and core inefficiencies.
-If HR employees are to minimize the first two cost factors, they need to invest more time in value-adding tasks such as employee satisfaction, employee loyalty, and corporate culture.
+If HR employees are to minimise the first two cost factors, they need to invest more time in value-adding tasks such as employee satisfaction, employee loyalty, and corporate culture.